Certificate of Attendance issued for all completed sessions.

 In 2005, the events that took place in the first 15 minutes of a large church fire would become a life-changing event for the crews involved.
 This fire would result in a “near-miss” for the first-due fire crew when the officer and firefighter became separated, disoriented and lost on the second floor with rapidly changing fire conditions.
 With the air in their SCBAs depleted, a mayday was called.
 Heavy radio traffic, the incident commander changeover, and an unaccounted-for crew member caused the mayday to go undetected, along with communication errors as interior operations were being conducted.
 This class is a first-hand account of the lessons learned from the perspective of a then-firefighter, a promoted fire officer, and current instructor who have become valuable teaching tools for the entire department.
 All levels of leadership and operational personnel will learn the importance of knowing that rehearsing basic firefighter skills can save your life.

 |Shaping Your Volunteer Fire Department to Fit Today's Expectations|

 Is your volunteer fire department struggling to maintain relevance in our changing society?
 Does your current service delivery model meet the needs and expectations of your community?
 Are you struggling to recruit, train, and retain members?
 Each day, it seems that the news feeds contain a story about a volunteer department closing its doors, in financial trouble, or even worse legal trouble.
 There seems to be a nationwide panic about the critical shortage of volunteers.
 Does it have to be this way?
-In this class we will: examine how industry and society trends impact today's volunteer fire service, take a hard look at the way we've always done it, as well as share and develop alternative ways to recruit, market, lead, train and manage our departments and members.
+In this class, we will: examine how industry and societal trends impact today's volunteer fire service, take a hard look at the way we've always done it, as well as share and develop alternative ways to recruit, market, lead, train, and manage our departments and members.